HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

 ### Installation for developers
 Before starting make sure you have navigated to ```data-centric-platform/src/server```.
 All future steps expect you are in the server directory.
 In your dedicated environment run:
 ```
+pip install numpy # if you don't do this, pyradiomics fails
 pip install -e .
 ```